remidebord/remidebord.github.io/_posts/2023-04-05-road-bike-upgrades.md

 author: 'Rémi Debord'
 comments: true
 ---
-I consider my bike like a fellow traveler since i bought it in 2012 for 30€ at the used store, with one of my first wages.
+I consider my bike like a fellow traveler since i bought it in 2012 for 30€ at the used store with one of my first wages.

 This bike is a Profil 2 (PF2) manufactured by [Motobecane](https://en.wikipedia.org/wiki/Motob%C3%A9cane) between 1981 and 1983 (one year before the bankruptcy).
-Bike reference is present in the [Motobecane 1981 catalog](../../../uploads/motobecane_catalog_1981.pdf), but the Profil 3 (version++) was prefered for the photo.
+Bike reference is present in the [Motobecane 1981 catalog](../../../uploads/motobecane_catalog_1981.pdf), but the Profil 3 (high end version) was prefered for the photo.

-Here is the only picture that i found for this bike, extracted from some swedish catalog.
+Here is the only picture that i found for this bike, extracted from a swedish catalog.

 [![Motobecane profil 2](../../../uploads/bike/profil2-3.jpg)](../../../uploads/bike/profil2-3.jpg)